cghiban/gallery/README.md

 ## Installation

+This project requires Python 3.3 or 3.4.
+It will not work on any 2.x releases.
+It is recommended that you use [virtualenv](http://virtualenv.readthedocs.org/en/latest/) to run this project.

 1. Clone this Github repository:

         git clone https://github.com/timster/gallery.git
         cd gallery

-2. Install the pre-requisites:
+2. Install the Python prerequisites:

         pip install https://www.djangoproject.com/download/1.7c2/tarball/
         pip install -r requirements.txt

-3. Copy the settings template to create your local settings:
+3. Copy the local settings template to create your local settings:

-        cp gallery/settings_local.template gallery/settings_local.py
+        cp gallery/settings/local.template gallery/settings/local.py

-4. Edit the local settings file with your settings:
+4. Edit the local settings file and update it for your environment:

-        vi gallery/settings_local.py
+        vi gallery/settings/local.py

 5. Create the database and admin user: